Wealth Within Logo

 Then we need to consider what aspects of these markets we compare to provide a fair and unbiased analysis.
 Do we compare the All Ordinaries Index with the Melbourne property market, the Victorian property market or the Australian property market?
 And should we compare capital growth or capital growth and income?

-The combinations are endless and as evidenced in many other articles written on this topic, it is possible to deliver any outcome depending on your bias and make it look like we have settled the dispute once and for all.
+The combinations are endless, and, as evidenced by many other articles on this topic, it is possible to deliver any outcome depending on your bias and make it appear as if we have settled the dispute once and for all.

 Comparing property and shares: Key investment differences